iamnitishsah/NorthStar-Frontend/README.md

 #### `POST /auth/register`

-Register a new user in the system.
+Register a new user. `employee_id` and `email` must both be unique across the system.

 **Request Body:**
 ```json